 This article was republished on October 1 2020 to celebrate the start of “Black History Month”, and four of these 13 players are now up for nomination for ‘One Team – One Race, Honouring the Cardiff Bay Rugby Codebreakers’.
 New for October 1 2020, click on the player names for extended player profiles…

 He was the rubber man.
 He delighted rugby league crowds all around the world with his performances for Wales and Great Britain after coming north from Cardiff.
 I first saw him for Wales v PNG in 1991 where he had a majestic performance scoring a hat-trick of tries.

 2 Billy Boston

 Famously came up north after knowing he wouldn’t be selected for Cardiff RFC or Wales due to his colour.
-He scored 29 tries in 33 tests for Great Britain but only played for Wales in non-test games as we only had two full internationals when he played in the 1950s and 60s, and he was injured for both.
+He scored 29 tries in 33 tests for Great Britain but only played for Wales in non-test games, as we only had two full internationals when he played in the 1950s and 60s, and he was injured or unavailable for both.

 3 George Bennett